BranchMetrics/ios-branch-deep-linking-attribution/README.md

 #Branch Metrics iOS SDK Reference

 This is a repository of our open source iOS SDK, and the information presented here serves as a reference manual for our iOS SDK.
-See the table of contents below for a list of the content featured in this document.
+See the table of contents below for a complete list of the content featured in this document.

-**Note**: Check out our new [documentation portal](https://dev.branch.io)!
-Our new doc portal includes a [getting started guide](https://dev.branch.io/recipes/quickstart_guide/ios/), [deeplinked features](https://dev.branch.io/recipes/content_sharing/ios/), [customization](https://dev.branch.io/recipes/add_custom_link_data_and_routing/ios/), and much more.
-Our doc portal also provides detailed instructions and information on the sections listed in the table of contents below.
+**Note:** Go to our new [**Documentation Portal**] (https://dev.branch.io) where you can find all of our latest documentation, as well as future documentation updates.

 Table of Contents|
 ------------- |